LBJ Express Project Overview

 What is the scope of the North Tarrant Express (NTE) project?

-This 13.3-mile$2.5 billion project involves the total reconstruction of the I-820 and SH-121/183 (Airport Freeway) corridor in Northeast Tarrant County.
-Improvements include rebuilt general highway lanes, improvements and expansions to the frontage roads, and the addition of four TEXpress Lanes.
+This 13.3-mile, $2.5 billion project involved the total reconstruction of the I-820 and the SH-121/183 (Airport Freeway) corridor in Northeast Tarrant County.
+Improvements included rebuilt general highway lanes, improvements and expansions to the frontage roads, and the addition of four TEXpress Lanes.
 In 2014, construction began on I-35W, which is an extension of the NTE project.
-NTE TEXpress Lanes added to I-35W, from downtown Fort Worth to US 287, will open in two phases beginning in summer 2017.
-The final phase is slated for a fall 2018 opening.
+NTE TEXpress Lanes added to I-35W, from downtown Fort Worth to US 287, opened in summer 2017.

 What are the goals of the NTE project?

-The NTE project will provide relief from traffic congestion and bottlenecks along one of the most critical highway corridors in the Dallas-Fort Worth region.
-These improvements will enhance the safety and reliability of this highway system, while lessening environmental impacts resulting from traffic gridlock.
+The NTE project provides relief from traffic congestion and bottlenecks along one of the most critical highway corridors in the Dallas-Fort Worth region.
+These improvements enhance the safety and reliability of this highway system, while lessening environmental impacts resulting from traffic gridlock.

 Who developed the NTE project?

-NTE Mobility Partners represents a consortium of companies, including Cintra US, a world leader in private-sector development of transportation infrastructure; Meridiam Infrastructure, a global public-private partnership investor/developer of private facilities; the Dallas Police and Fire Pension System, the first U.S. pension fund in the country to invest in the building and maintenance of a major toll road project like NTE; and W.W.
-Webber LLC, a leading Texas construction company.
+NTE Mobility Partners represents a consortium of companies, including Cintra, a Ferrovial Company, a world leader in private-sector development of transportation infrastructure; Meridiam Infrastructure, a global public-private partnership investor/developer of private facilities; and Webber, a Ferrovial Company, a leading Texas-based construction company.

 Who owns the NTE project?